bjoern-hempel/hello-world/README.md

 ### A.1) installation

-First install the friends of bash libraries: https://github.com/bjoern-hempel/friends-of-bash
+First install the friends of bash libraries (https://github.com/bjoern-hempel/friends-of-bash).
 In short:

 ```
 user$ cd ~